 If dropping several hundred dollars on a mattress is not in your budget, you can take advantage of some financing options that are available.

-Tomorrow Sleep has teamed up with Affirm, an online financing company that prides itself on transparency with no hidden fees.
+Tomorrow Sleep has teamed up with Klarna, an online financing company that prides itself on transparency with no hidden fees.

-During the checkout process, you have to option to choose Affirm for payment.
+During the checkout process, you have to option to choose Klarna for payment.
 You will be required to enter some basic information in order to set up an account.
-Affirm uses this information to perform a “soft” credit check which will not affect your credit score.
+Klarna uses this information to perform a “soft” credit check which will not affect your credit score.